wangxianggit/AHFAN/README.md

 ### Dataset

-Three public datasets Elliptic, Weibo and Yelp of graph anomaly detection are available for evaluation. `Elliptic` was first proposed in [this paper](https://arxiv.org/pdf/2008.08692.pdf), of which goal is to detect money-laundering users in bitcoin network.
+Two public datasets Elliptic and Weibo of graph anomaly detection are available for evaluation. `Elliptic` was first proposed in [this paper](https://arxiv.org/pdf/2008.08692.pdf), of which goal is to detect money-laundering users in bitcoin network.
 ### Usage
-python main.py --dataset weibo/yelp/elliptic
+python main.py --dataset weibo/elliptic

 Tuned hyper-parameters could be found in `config.py`